 Here's a few tools we love

 By far the most popular choice for anything analytics-related on a website and it’s hard to argue about the price of free.
-Google provides these tools as a means for anyone to be able to understand the where, how, why, who of traffic to a website.
-Installation is simple enough, all you need is a Google account, some basic knowledge of reading code, and have access to the codebase of the site.
-The setup process walks users through each step with easy to follow instructions.
+Google provides these tools as a means for anyone to be able to understand the who, where, how, and why of traffic visiting a website.
+Installation is simple enough, all you need is a Google account, some basic knowledge of reading site code, and have access to the codebase of the site.
+The setup process provided by Google walks users through each step with easy-to-follow instructions.
 Just be aware that the eCommerce tracking tools Google Analytics provide a massive amount of information and data, not all of that will be directly useful for every type of online store.

 Where it might get more complex is defining the goals you want your site visitors to complete.
 Sure someone buying products is the obvious one but what about those that are just browsing?
-We could present a non-intrusive popup after the visitor has been on the site for a bit asking if they would like to sign up for our newsletter, without tracking this goal you might not know who comes back and completes a purchase on their next visit.
+Could we present a non-intrusive popup after the visitor has been on the site for a bit asking if they would like to sign up for our newsletter?
+Without tracking this action as a goal you might not know who comes back and completes a purchase on their next visit.

 Personally one of my favorite tools to use with clients on their sites and an incredibly powerful analytics tool in its own right.
 Hotjar is a click/heat mapping tool that captures data from user sessions providing a record of user interactions over a given period.
-With the heatmaps, Hotjar creates you can see how far down a particular page sampling of users make it.
+With the heatmaps Hotjar creates, you can see how far down on a particular page sample of users are making it.
 Wondering why more users aren’t clicking on that newsletter signup button 3/4s of the way down the page?
-Running a heatmap on the page could reveal that only a fraction of the expected users is making it that far down the page.
-Combine this with the findings of a click-mapping of the same page shows that those that do make it down that far rarely click the button.
-This level of insight means you have the data to support the relocation of that button higher up the page where more eyes and hopefully more clicks happen.
+Running a heatmap on the page could reveal that only a fraction of the expected users make it far enough down to even see the signup button.
+Combine this with the findings of a clickmap on the same page showing that those who do make it down that far rarely click the button.
+This level of insight means you have the data to support moving that button higher up the page where more eyes and hopefully more clicks will happen.

-Understanding your visitor’s behavior means you can identify potential problems in the flow from landing on the site to purchase completion.
+Understanding your visitor’s behavior means you can identify potential problems in the session flow from landing on the site, browsing and adding items to the cart, to finally purchase completion.
 With Hotjar’s recordings feature, you can review many users’ actual movement through the site, all sensitive/personal data is hidden by default, and see if users on a specific browser or device type might be running into trouble.
-We need to make sure everyone has access to the whole collection of cat pawprint pillows, obviously.
+We need to make sure everyone has access to the collection of cat pawprint pillows, obviously.

-Great we are sending emails to users who signed up for our newsletter either on a browsing visit or as part of the purchase process.
-Now we need to use the analytics tracking tools built into Klaviyo to find out how many users are opening these emails, clicking the links within, landing on the site, and completing the goals we have set.
+Great with that all set we are sending emails to users who signed up for our newsletter either on a browsing visit or as part of the purchase process.
+Now we can use the analytics tracking tools built into Klaviyo to find out how many users are opening these emails, clicking the links within, landing on the site, and completing the goals we have set.